 Doctors will traditionally prescribe baclofen at the lowest dose possible.
 Then they gradually raise the dose based on the needs of each patient.
-They do this because they want to minimize the chances of the person becoming dependent on the drug and the unwanted side effects.
+They do this because they want to minimize their chances of becoming dependent on the drug and the unwanted side effects.
 Besides being administered orally, doctors can administer baclofen as an injection or via an implantable pump.

 Baclofen affects the GABA receptors in the central nervous system.
-This is what can lead to a person eventually developing dependency on baclofen.
-It typically takes a couple of months for dependency to develop.
+This is what can lead to a person eventually developing a dependency on baclofen.
+It typically takes a couple of months for dependence to develop.
 Quitting baclofen cold turkey is not recommended.
-Patients will typically lower their dosages gradually in order to minimize potentially severe withdrawal symptoms.
+Patients will typically lower their dosages gradually to minimize potentially severe withdrawal symptoms.

 Baclofen withdrawal symptoms can include disorientation, hallucination, seizures, mania, tachycardia, and psychosis.
-Withdrawal symptoms are more severe the longer a person uses baclofen and the more abruptly he or she stops using it, which is why medical supervision is recommended.
+Withdrawal symptoms are more severe the longer a person uses baclofen and the more abruptly they stop using it, which is why medical supervision is recommended.